|

 processed only if none of the search limits has been reached, or, in other

-words, if all the search limits return false
+words, if all the search limits return false when the

-method is called by IloCplex
+check method is called by IloCplex.

 The fact that search limits are tied to goals implies that as soon as

-the goal stack becomes empty and IloCplex
+the goal stack becomes empty and IloCplex proceeds with

 built-in search strategies, the search limit is deactivated.
 In order to